-We are proposing updates to our Net Metering Program that will help ensure our rates reflect the true cost of delivering electricity, especially during peak demand periods.
-With this proposal, net metering customers will not transition to Energy Wise time-of-day rates, rather they will transition to an Energy Wise Renewable Net Metering Rate Option in January 2027.
+For our 2026 rate case, we proposed updates to our Net Metering Program to help ensure our rates reflect the true cost of delivering electricity, especially during peak demand periods.
+With the proposal, net metering customers would not transition to Energy Wise time-of-day rates, rather they would have transitioned to an Energy Wise Renewable Net Metering Rate Option in January 2027.

 Why are changes needed?